Tag Archive | healthy greens

 I chose a spot that gets 10 hours of direct sun each day during the growing season.

 Asparagus suffers less root disturbance if it’s grown in a bed of its own rather than mixed among other seasonal vegetables.
-The airy fernlike growth can reach over 5′ tall, so keep this in mind if planting shorter plants that need sun in the next bed.
+The airy fernlike growth can reach over 5′ tall, so keep this in mind when planting shorter plants that need sun in the next bed.
 I live in the northern hemisphere, so tall plants (pole beans, ‘Sugar Snap’ peas, staked tomatoes) go on the northern end of each garden.

 There was no indication of fusarium, a disease that turns root interiors brown.
 Check a few roots by cutting them; they should be white inside.
 Destroy infected crowns.
 ‘Millennium’ has intermediate resistance to rust, another fungal disease.